digidotcom/wvalib/README.md

   - `generate<variant>Jar`: Package class files in a JAR.
 This allows us to distribute a JAR rather than an AAR, as the library requires no Android resources.
-  - `makeEclipseProject`: Create an Android project for import into Eclipse

 [plugin]: http://tools.android.com/tech-docs/new-build-system/user-guide